-TEMPORARY BENEFITS RELATED TO COVID-19 EFFECTIVE FOR THE 2021-2022 PLAN YEAR
+TEMPORARY BENEFITS RELATED TO COVID-19 EFFECTIVE THROUGH MAY 11, 2023

-AT-HOME, OVER-THE-COUNTER COVID-19 TESTS (effective January 26, 2022)
+AT-HOME, OVER-THE-COUNTER COVID-19 TESTS

-- Your Student Medical Benefit covers 100% of the maximum allowable amount for FDAauthorized, at-home, over-the-counter COVID-19 tests purchased at in-network pharmacies. - Your Student Medical Benefit covers up to \$12 per test for FDA-authorized, at-home, over-the-counter COVID-19 tests purchased at out-of-network pharmacies or other retailers. - This benefit covers a maximum of eight tests per person every 30 days. - In addition, all U.S. households may order four free at-home COVID-19 tests from the government at www.COVIDtests.gov.
+- Your Student Medical Benefit covers 100% of the maximum allowable amount for FDA-authorized, athome, over-the-counter COVID-19 tests purchased at in-network pharmacies. - Your Student Medical Benefit covers up to \$12 per test for FDA-authorized, at-home, over-the-counter COVID-19 tests purchased at out-of-network pharmacies or other retailers. - This benefit covers a maximum of eight tests per person every 30 days. - In addition, all U.S. households may order free at-home COVID-19 tests from the government at www.COVIDtests.gov.